 Moving and stretching your body every day will boost anyone’s health.
 When you have Parkinson’s, it can help give you:

 Talk to your doctor before you start any kind of physical activity.
-She may recommend that you team up with a physical therapist to help you find your best fitness fit.
+They may recommend that you team up with a physical therapist to help you find your best fitness fit.
 You may want to try:

 Be Fall Savvy